 Women’s Gynecology Services

-VPFW offers bone density testing at our Koger Center office in Midlothian to help determine risk for osteoporosis.
+VPFW offers bone density scans for osteoporosis testing at our Koger Center office in North Chesterfield.

 Bone density scans, also called DEXA (dual-energy x-ray absorptiometry) scans, are one of the safest, most accurate, and most common ways to measure bone mineral density.
 Since you can’t see or feel bone loss, the DEXA test can indicate if you have osteoporosis, which is a loss of bone mass, or if you may be at risk for developing it.
 It will also help your doctor determine your bone strength and vulnerability to fractures.